figs-lab/datalegreya/README.md

 ![Specimen](http://figs-lab.com/content/datalegreya/readme-specimen.png)

 >Datalegreya is a typeface which can interweave data curves with text.
-It is designed by [Figs](http://figs-lab.com), on the basis of open source font [Alegreya Sans SC Thin](https://fonts.google.com/specimen/Alegreya+Sans+SC) by typographer [Juan Pablo del Peral](https://twitter.com/juandelperal).
+It is designed by [Figs](http://figs-lab.com), on the basis of open source font [Alegreya Sans SC Thin](https://fonts.google.com/specimen/Alegreya+Sans+SC) by type designer [Juan Pablo del Peral](https://twitter.com/juandelperal).

 >Datalegreya can be used in all contexts where small space is available to synthetically display graphical data: connected objects, embedded displays, annual reports, weather report, stock prices, etc.
 >It doesn’t need any specialized software: users just have to install it in the operating system and launch any software able to display OpenType fonts, such as Microsoft Word, Apple TextEdit, Adobe Suite, etc.